syncfusion-content/wpf-docs/wpf/TileViewControl/Getting-Started.md

-> Note: You can customize the appearance of the TileViewControl and its Item using the template-editing feature available in the Expression Blend.
+N> You can customize the appearance of the TileViewControl and its Item using the template-editing feature available in the Expression Blend.

 ### Through XAML